Harmonic tropical morphisms and approximation

-For an immersed curve $S \rightarrow \big( \mathbb{C}^\ast \big)^n$, the map $\A$ is given on $S$ by integrating the 1-forms $Re \big( d \log z_j \big)$.
-These are special instances of the so-called imaginary normalized differentials (i.n.d. for short), namely holomorphic differentials on $S$ with at worst simple poles at the punctures and purely imaginary periods.\\ A theorem due to Riemann ensures that such differentials are in correspondence with the line vector of their residues at the $n$ punctures of $S$.
-Hence, a collection of $m$ residue vectors encoded in a real $m \times n$ matrix $R$ defines a map
+For a proper algebraic map $\phi: S \rightarrow (\mathbb{C}^\star)^m$ from a punctured Riemann surface $S$, the composition of the amoeba map $\A$ with $\phi$ is given by integrating the real 1-forms $\Re \big( d \log z_j \big)$ on $S$ where $z_1,\dots,z_m$ are the coordinate functions of $\phi$.
+The forms $d \log z_j $ are special instances of \df{imaginary normalised differentials} (\df{i.n.d.} for short), namely meromorphic differentials with at worst simple poles at the punctures of $S$ and with purely imaginary periods, see \cite{Kri}.
+It follows from Riemann's bilinear relations that such a differential is determined by the vector of its residues at the $n$ punctures of $S$.
+Therefore, a collection of $m$ residue vectors encoded in a real $m \times n$ matrix $R$ defines a collection $\omega_{R,1},\dots, \omega_{R,m}$ of $m$ i.n.d. on $S$ and a map